Skip to content

 Bunk Beds

-Bunk beds are not allowed unless dismantled and used as single or twin beds.
+Bunk beds are not allowed in Cedar apartments unless dismantled and used as single or twin beds.
 See Asbestos section.

 uparrow